-Between May 2018 and October 2019, the now completed SHIFT SEA project engaged with a variety of stakeholders through research, advocacy, high-level meetings, coalition forming and capacity building to support change in policymaking and investment frameworks in favor of the clean energy transition.
+The SHIFT SEA project engaged with a variety of stakeholders through research, advocacy, high-level meetings, coalition forming and capacity building to support change in policymaking and investment frameworks in favor of the clean energy transition.
 An assessment of international financial institutions’ investment flows for financing clean energy complemented the projects’ efforts to support countries in fulfilling their commitments to the Paris Agreement and accelerate sustainable growth.

 Activities and outcomes

 - Creating and/or strengthening multi-stakeholder coalitions such as JIRE, the Indonesia Low Emission Network; VCCA, the Vietnam Coalition for Climate Action and Aksyon Klima Pilipinas in the Philippines